mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I found an M&A law firm to represent me in the sale when I started talking with a broker.
 The lawyer reviewed the broker agreement, but I didn't reach out to them again until I had the purchase agreement from the buyer.

-I never asked my lawyer to review the LOI.
-It wasn't binding anyway, so why bother spending money on a legal review?
+I never asked my lawyer to review the LOI, as I figured there wasn't much value in paying a lawyer to review a non-binding document.

 In retrospect, I think it would have been helpful to involve my lawyer at that stage, as the LOI sets a baseline for the APA.

 Had I met with my lawyer earlier, they also would have helped me with prep work around reviewing my existing contracts and gathering the documents I'd need later to speed up due diligence.